EddyVerbruggen/Custom-URL-scheme/README.md

 <script src="js/plugins/LaunchMyApp.js"></script>
 ```

-Please note for iOS: there is a bug in Plugman (will be solved soon) which causes some error in your *-Info.plist.
+Please note for iOS: there is a bug in Plugman (will be solved soon) which causes some error in your `*-Info.plist`.
 Please repair after installing this plugin:
-- Manually remove the blank line and whitespace from NSMainNibFile and NSMainNibFile~ipad (or your app won't start at all).
+- Manually remove the blank line and whitespace from `NSMainNibFile` and `NSMainNibFile~ipad` (or your app won't start at all).
-- You can also remove the duplicated CFBundleURLSchemes key (but it does no harm).
+- You can also remove the duplicated `CFBundleURLSchemes` key (but it does no harm).

 ### Manually

 #### iOS
-1\.
-Copy www/ios/LaunchMyApp.js to www/js/plugins/LaunchMyApp.js and reference it in your `index.html`:
+1\. `Copy www/ios/LaunchMyApp.js` to `www/js/plugins/LaunchMyApp.js` and reference it in your `index.html`:
 ```html
 <script type="text/javascript" src="js/plugins/LaunchMyApp.js"></script>
 ```

 2\.
-Add the following to your `*-Info.plist` replace `your.bundle.name` by the value you see at `CFBundleIdentifier`:
+Add this to your `*-Info.plist` (replace `your.bundle.name` by the value at `CFBundleIdentifier`):
 ```xml
 <key>CFBundleURLTypes</key>
 <array>